 Toya Heatley FPSNZ, ANPSNZ, AFIAP

 When I first started photography as a hobby, I found that seeing a picture and capturing that image in the camera were not as easy as first thought.
 So I sought learning.
 The more I learned, the more I explored.
-I joined local camera clubs and the Photographic Society of New Zealand (PSNZ) and haven’t looked back since.
+After joining local camera clubs and the Photographic Society of New Zealand (PSNZ), I haven’t looked back.

 It is my belief that to get the most out of something, be it a hobby or a passion, you have to give back as well.
 I do this in many ways as can be seen in the paragraph above, but along with that I enjoy helping others grow with their photography also.
 I am always willing to share my passion for bird photography with anyone who will listen – I have run a PSNZ workshop as well as ‘in person’ and zoom presentations on bird photography for several photographic clubs both in New Zealand and overseas.
 My judging calendar is also busy with local, national and international events.